Seafarers’ Welfare in Canada

 Guelph, ON, October 12-15, 2016

-On the Move trainee Joshua Barrett will presented “Money Matters: Mobile Workforces and Local Economic Development in Source Communities” and Project Director Barbara Neis presented “Internal and International Employment-related Geographical Mobility in Rural Canada: Insights from the On the Move Partnership” as part of a session entitled “Moving In and Out of Rural Communities: Beyond Internal and International Migration Binaries.”
+On the Move trainee Joshua Barrett presented “Money Matters: Mobile Workforces and Local Economic Development in Source Communities” and Project Director Barbara Neis presented “Internal and International Employment-related Geographical Mobility in Rural Canada: Insights from the On the Move Partnership” as part of a session entitled “Moving In and Out of Rural Communities: Beyond Internal and International Migration Binaries.”
 For more information visit the conference website.

 CARWH 2016: Advancing Research to Improve Work and Health